spirosrap/flyingcar/p4-estimation/FCND-Estimation-CPP/README.md

  - When it comes to transposing matrices, `.transposeInPlace()` is the function you want to use to transpose a matrix

+ - The [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) document contains a helpful mathematical breakdown of the core elements on your estimator

 ## Submission ##